RSSNext/rsshub-docs/src/joinus/advanced/script-standard.md

 const renderAuthor = (author) => art(path.join(__dirname, 'templates/author.art'), author);
 ```

-### v1 Route Standard
+## v1 Route Standard

 :::danger

 The v1 Route Standard is deprecated.
-All new routes should be following the [Route Standard](/joinus/advanced/script-standard#route-standard).
+All new routes should be following the [Create Route](/joinus/new-rss/start-code).

 :::